-The IFS Standards currently comprise eight standards, which have been developed for and by the stakeholders involved in all parts of the supply chain.
+The IFS Standards currently comprise six standards, which have been developed for and by the stakeholders involved in all parts of the supply chain.
 All standards are process standards which help users when implementing legal provisions regarding food and/or product safety, and provide uniform guidelines on food, -- product safety and quality issues.
 An IFS certification shows that the certified company has established processes which are suitable for ensuring food and/or product safety, and that it has considered and implemented customer specifications.
-Certification is open to food manufacturers, brokers, logistics providers, manufacturers of household and hygiene products as well as wholesalers and retailers.
+Certification is open to food manufacturers, brokers, logistics providers, manufacturers of household and hygiene products as well as wholesalers.
 The following pages contain a detailed description of all our standards, with supplementary documents available for download.

 The IFS Global Markets – HPC is a standardized non-food safety assessment program for retailers as well as manufacturers of branded HPC products.
 The program is meant to support “small and/or less developed businesses” in the development of their product safety management systems and making the first step towards the implementation of the IFS HPC Standard.